Concepts of signed graph coloring: Final remarks and some conjectures

 A graph $G$ together with a function $f : V(G) \longrightarrow \{\pm 1 \}$ is a marked graph.
 This naturally induces a signature on $G$, where an edge is positive if its two vertices have the same mark, and it is negative otherwise.
 Harary and Kabell \cite{Harary_Kabell} noticed that the signed graph where the signature is obtained from a marking of the vertices is balanced.
-This fact implies that the edge-chromatic number of a signed graph $(G,\sigma)$ is equal to edge-chromatic number of the unsigned graph $G$, which was noticed by Schweser and Stiebitz in \cite{choosable}.
+This fact implies that the edge-chromatic number of a signed graph $(G,\sigma)$ is equal to edge-chromatic number of $G$, which is noticed by Schweser and Stiebitz in \cite{choosable}.

-Despite of the the early approached of Cartwright and Harary \cite{C_H_1968}, almost all concepts for coloring of signed graphs are natural generalization of the corresponding concepts for unsigned graphs.
+Despite of the early approached of Cartwright and Harary \cite{C_H_1968}, almost all concepts of signed graph coloring and their chromatic numbers are natural generalizations of the corresponding concepts for graphs.
 The next problem is only of interest for signed graphs.

 \begin{problem} What is the complexity of the following decision problem: Let $k$ and $t$ be integers and $(G,\sigma)$ be a signed graph and $\chi(G) = k$.
-Is $\chi((G,\sigma)) \leq t$ $(\chi_{\pm}((G,\sigma)) \leq t$? \end{problem}
+Is $\chi((G,\sigma)) \leq t$ $(\chi_{\pm}((G,\sigma)) \leq t)$? \end{problem}

-It is easy to figure out the trivial cases.
-For the chromatic number of a signed graph we have that the problem is trivial if $k \in \{1,2\}$ or $t \geq \min\{\Delta(G), 2k-2\}$.
-Brewster et al. \cite{ComplexHom} proved that it can be decided in polynomial time whether two signed graphs are equivalent.
+It is easy to figure out the trivial cases, e.g.~if $k \in \{1,2\}$ or $t \geq \min\{\Delta(G), 2k-2\}$.
+Brewster et al.~\cite{ComplexHom} proved that it can be decided in polynomial time whether two signed graphs are equivalent.